Culture in Action: Evaluating Text-to-Image Models through Social Activities: Introduction

-We conduct comprehensive experiments on CULTIVate and reveal systematic limitations in current cultural evaluation.
-Our AHEaD metrics achieve 7\% better correlation with human judgment.
-Importantly, analysis suggests that metrics are complementary; the best agreement is achieved when combined (Alignment, Hallucination, and Exaggeration).
-We also find consistent bias across all tested T2I models: they generate more culturally faithful images for Global North countries than Global South countries, with alignment score gaps of 4-8\%.
+We conduct comprehensive experiments on CULTIVate revealing systematic limitations in current cultural evaluation.
+We show that existing ITA-based metrics correlate poorly with human judgment.
+Importantly, analysis suggests AHEaD metrics are complementary, where combining Alignment, Hallucination, and Exaggeration (FAITH) achieves highest correlation than using Alignment alone.
+FAITH shows 27\% higher correlation with human judgment of \emph{faithfulness} than MLLM-as-judge baselines and significantly outperform ITA metrics.
+Finally, we find consistent bias across all T2I models, with 4-8\% higher Alignment for Global North (GN) than Global South (GS) countries.